Gitroars/todo-app-api/README.md

 ## Running the Program <br>

-To run the program, utilize the Terminal with the following command: `python -m uvicorn main:app --reload`
+To run the program, open the program folder using any IDE and utilize the Terminal with the following command: `python -m uvicorn main:app --reload`

 ## Documentation <br>